Roy Drinkard

 Roy Henry Drinkard (born July 12, 1920, in Falkville, Alabama) is an American businessman who owns numerous properties and shopping centers throughout the Southeastern United States.
 He currently resides in Cullman, Alabama, where he serves as president and CEO of Drinkard Development, Inc., a company which provides management, leasing and maintenance services for commercial properties.
-He was named 2007 City Family Patriarch by the Committee of Cullman Farm-City.
+He was named 2007 City Family Patriarch by the Cullman County Farm-City Committee.

 Early life

 Drinkard's father was a business man and the mayor of Falkville for twenty years.
 Drinkard has five siblings, three brothers and two sisters.
 He attended St. Bernard Preparatory School in Cullman.

 Drinkard served honorably in the US Marine Corps during World War II as a Private First Class.
 For a time, Drinkard ran a funeral home in Guntersville.
 In 1949, Drinkard returned to Cullman and became an autotrader.
+Drinkard was a member of the “Flying 50,” a group of local Cullman leaders who traveled across the country recruiting businesses and industries to the area.
+Drinkard's work improving Cullman's economy led to him being named The Cullman Times Distinguished Citizen of the Century.
 In April 2000, Roy H. Drinkard was appointed a trustee of Troy University in Troy, Alabama by then Alabama Governor Don Siegelman.